tdwg/dwc/.github/ISSUE_TEMPLATE/new-term-template.md

 * Submitter:
 * Efficacy Justification (why is this term necessary?):
 * Demand Justification (name at least two organizations that independently need this term):
-* Stability Justification (what concerns are there that this might affect existing emplementations?):
+* Stability Justification (what concerns are there that this might affect existing implementations?):
+* Implications for dwciri: namespace (does this change affect a dwciri term version)?:

 Proposed attributes of the new term: